npeltier/sling-pipes/README.md

 * `autosave` should save at each creation (will make things slow, but sometimes you don't have choice)

 ## Making configuration dynamic with pipe bindings
-in order to make things interesting, most of the configurations are javascript expressions, hence valid js expressions reusing bindings (from configuration, or other pipes).
+in order to make things interesting, most of the configurations are javascript template strings, hence valid js expressions reusing bindings (from configuration, or other pipes).

 Following configurations are evaluated: